frozenzia/hello-world/README.md

 I'm sad to say that I *still* need help with git and getting my head around it, but for part 3 of the course it was recommended to have this in a totally separate repo, and as far as I know, that's what I'm doing now.

+Link to the Heroku version is here: https://secret-bastion-93556.herokuapp.com/api/persons